WofloW/tech-summary/jenkins-tutorial.md

 ```

 ## Create a new item in Jenkins dashboard
-- link the project from github
+- Link the project from github
 - Click the project
 - Click the branch
 - Build Now